Plant-Food-Research-Open/assemblyqc/docs/usage.md

 - `gff3 [Optional]:` GFF3 annotation file if available
 - `monoploid_ids [Optional]:` A txt file listing the IDs used to calculate LAI in monoploid mode if necessary
 - `synteny_labels [Optional]:` A two column tsv file listing fasta sequence ids (first column) and their labels for the synteny plots (second column) when performing synteny analysis
+- `reads_1 [Optional]`: A SRA ID for paired FASTQ files or FASTA/FASTQ file path to assembly reads.
+The reads are used by [MERQURY.FK](https://github.com/thegenemyers/MERQURY.FK) for k-mer analysis.
+If two assemblies have the same SRA ID or file path for `reads_1`, they are treated as haplotypes of a genome by MERQURY.FK.
+- `reads_2 [Optional]`: If `reads_1` is a SRA ID, this column is ignored.
+Otherwise, this column should list the second file of the paired reads.

 ## External databases